 Poisson Creole or Creole Fish is another version of the Haitian dish Poisson Gros Sel.
-There are many ways of cooking the fish and most of the spices are always the same.
-You will find many similarities with Haitian recipes for Creole Fish, but the cooking method might be different.
+There are many ways of cooking fish, and most of the spices are always the same.
+You will find many similarities with Haitian recipes for Creole Fish, but the cooking method might differ.

 By process I mean, how the fish is cooked.
-Many people choose to cook the fish directly on the pan, whereas others will let the fish cook on the spices.
+Many people choose to cook the fish directly on the pan, whereas others will let them cook on the spices.
 Meaning the spices are fried first, and the fish is carefully placed on the spices to cook gently.
-My friend Natacha thought this process, and it is a winner in my book.
+My friend Natacha thought about this process, and it is a winner in my book.

-After a fish is well marinated, frying or baking or however else you want to cook it will depend on how you want to preserve the flavors.
+After a fish is well marinated, frying or baking, or else you want to cook, it will depend on how you want to preserve the flavors.
 Fish is so delicate that you want to maintain its shape and looks so the dish could be presentable.
 By looks, I mean the skin.

 Going back to the cooking method.
 So cooking a Red Snapper is almost like cooking a delicacy.
-The fish is meaty, and like any other types of fish, fewer spices is better.
-That is I might say if the fish is fresh.
+The fish is meaty, and like any other type of fish, fewer spices are better.
+That is, I might say, if the fish is fresh.
 Freshness counts a lot!
 One other thing I need to say is to please clean and wash the fish.

 Clean your fish!
 That is all I can say.
 Remember when you are at a restaurant or even at work and someone ordered or is eating fish and you suddenly get a swift of the fish smell?
 All you do is make that funny face without hesitation.
 You can’t help it become it attacks your nostrils immediately.

 When I say quick, it is quick and sudden.
 So, please clean and wash your fish with lemon, lime, or vinegar with cold water.
 Don’t be shy!
-If they say that you are slightly cooking the fish with an acidic agent, just act like you don’t care because you want to eat and enjoy your wonderful dish.
-If you want to learn more about cleaning meat, fish and poultry read my post again.
+If they say that you are slightly cooking the fish with an acidic agent, act like you don’t care because you want to eat and enjoy your wonderful dish.
+If you want to learn more about cleaning meat, fish, and poultry, reread my post.
 Add post here.
-I know I never want anyone to make funny faces when eating my fish and I hope you don’t either.
+I know I never want anyone to make funny faces when eating my fish, and I hope you don’t either.

 Let’s get cooking now!
 So the process I told you earlier was to cook the fish on the spices.
-It is very simple.
-Fry the garlic, parsley, thyme, onion, and tomato first and carefully place the fish on top.
+It is effortless.
+Fry the garlic, parsley, thyme, onion, and tomato first, and carefully place the fish on top.
 Cook the fish while basting it with the sauce and only turn the fish once so the sauce could fully penetrate the fish.
 It is that simple.
 But what is not simple is the size of the pan.

-You need a large pan and cooking for many people might be a challenge.
-So I would suggest that you carefully analyze how you will cook several pieces of fish for a large crowd.
-If it is for 2 – 4 people, no worries.
+It would help if you had a large pan, and cooking for many people might be challenging.
+So I would suggest that you carefully analyze how you will cook several fish pieces for a large crowd if it is for 2 – 4 people, no worries.
 I am sure you have a large enough pan to accommodate all the pieces.
 Before showing off your culinary skills, check the size of your pans.

 Enjoy Poisson Creole or Creole Fish!